Sentencing Guidelines for First Time Schedule I Drug Offenses

 It is important to consult with an attorney about the details of your case because certain kinds of Schedule I drugs receive different treatment under the law.
 For example, heroin and marijuana are both classified as Schedule I drugs, yet both come with different penalties.
 Having five ounces or more of heroin may lead to charges for a first-degree crime.
 However, you must have at least 25 pounds of marijuana to be charged with a first-degree crime.

-The law does not differentiate between first-time offenders and subsequent offenders when it comes to Schedule I drug offenses.
-However, as a first-time offender, you might be eligible for certain diversion programs.
+The law does not differentiate between first-time offenders and subsequent offenders regarding Schedule I drug offenses.
+However, you might be eligible for certain diversion programs as a first-time offender.
 Drug offenders who may be eligible for New Jersey’s drug court program must be non-violent offenders with serious substance abuse problems.
 Completion of the program may allow you to avoid incarceration and a criminal record.
 While being a first-time offender is not necessarily required, it may help you get into the program.
 Speak to our New Jersey drug offense attorneys about the penalties in your case.

-Which Drugs Are Schedule I in New Jersey?
+Which Drugs Are Classified as Schedule I Drugs in New Jersey?

 Drugs and controlled substances are classified into different Schedules based on several factors.
 These factors include the potential for addiction and abuse and whether the substance has an accepted medical use in the United States.
 To be classified as Schedule I, a controlled substance must have a very high potential for abuse with a serious chance for addiction.
 Also, Schedule I drugs have almost zero accepted medical uses.
 Any existing medical uses are considered too dangerous even under medical supervision.